ASCOMInitiative/alpyca/docs/source/introduction.rst

 Status of This Document
 -----------------------
-The descriptions of the ASCOM Standard interfaces implemented in Alpyca Client are our best efforts as of May 2022.
+The descriptions of the ASCOM Standard interfaces implemented in Alpyca are our best efforts as of May 2022.
 At that time, the ASCOM Core Team announced that they are formalizing the operation of the non-blocking (asynchronous) methods in the standards documentation.
 This library manual includes additional information